Yxiang-828/Yxiang-828.github.io/note.md

 ### Clarity
 Clarity is the quality of being easily understood, free from confusion or ambiguity.
 In critical thinking, clarity is essential because if a statement or idea is unclear, it is impossible to assess its accuracy, relevance, significance, precision, logicalness, fairness, breadth, or depth.
 Clarity is the foundation for all other intellectual standards.

+**Clarity vs. Precision:**
+- Clarity is about being understandable and free from confusion or ambiguity.
+It is not about "more details."
+Instead, it means the idea is expressed in a way that can be grasped by others.
+- Precision is about being specific and exact to the necessary level of detail.
+Precision adds the necessary details once clarity is achieved.

 **How to achieve clarity:**
 - Restate the idea in simpler terms
 - Ask for examples or illustrations
 - Request further explanation or elaboration

 **Questions to promote clarity:**
 - Can you elaborate on that point?
+(Note: This can also relate to depth if asking for more complexity)
 - Could you give an example?
 - Can you rephrase that in another way?